dekubi/hub-foo/README.md

-# Tinkering with hub: git wrapper that makes github feels cool.
+# Tinkering with hub: git wrapper that makes github feels cool.Trying more of hub commands.